mikelkew/money-transferwise-bank/README.md

 ]
 ~~~

-See more information about the API in the [TransferWise API Documentation](https://api-docs.transferwise.com/#exchange-rates)
+Note that the TransferWise API is only available if you sign up for a free TransferWise account.
+See more information about their API in the [TransferWise API Documentation](https://api-docs.transferwise.com/#exchange-rates)

 ## Features